nre-learning/nre-blog/content/about/_index.md

 The NRE Labs community also provides information about the project as well as NRE-related topics on bi-weekly video streams and on [Twitter](https://twitter.com/nrelabs).

-The project members also hold [public standups](https://discuss.nrelabs.io/t/about-nre-labs-weekly-standups/84) that take place every week at 8AM Pacific Time.
-All are free to join!
-For those that are unable to attend, sessions are recorded and [posted to YouTube](https://www.youtube.com/playlist?list=PLjM9FuOtKYVjugoYMAHEecnCXSIFSb1zS) within a day or two.

 For help with any aspect of the project, users and contributors are encouraged to join the conversation on the NRE Labs community forums at [https://discuss.nrelabs.io/](https://discuss.nrelabs.io/). {{< /aside >}}

 {{< advisor >}}